BSC-CNS-EAPM/AsiteDesign-container/README.md

 AsiteDesign exemple
 ---
-In the folder "Templatized_control_file" you will find an exemple yaml for "Directed evolution" and "Design catalitic site" with its corresponding pdb file.
+In the folder "Templatized_control_file" you will find an exemple yaml for "Directed evolution" and "Design catalytic site" with its corresponding pdb file.